brendanhay/gogol/gogol-fusiontables/README.md

 ## Description

-A client library for the Fusion Tables API.
+A client library for the Google Fusion Tables.

 ## Contribute